Zhichao Zhou

 Research

-In recent years, our work has revealed that red blood cells (RBCs), traditionally viewed as passive oxygen carriers, undergo dysfunction and act as active mediators of vascular injury.
+In recent years, our work has revealed that red blood cells (RBCs), traditionally viewed as passive oxygen carriers, undergo dysfunction and act as active mediators of vascular dysfunction.
 This dysfunction contributes to the development of vascular complications in type 2 diabetes, familial hypercholesterolemia, ST-elevation myocardial infarction, and COVID-19.
 Targeting these dysfunctional RBCs has emerged as a promising strategy for treating vascular dysfunction.

 RBCs are a rich source of diverse non-coding RNAs (ncRNAs).
 Through high-throughput profiling and functional validation, using samples from well-characterized clinical cohorts and disease models—including genetically modified animals—our team investigates the expression and functional role of RBC-derived ncRNAs.
 We explore how alterations in these ncRNAs contribute to cardiovascular complications and their potential as biomarkers and therapeutic targets.